Air India takes delivery of its first Boeing 787 Dreamliner

 The airplane delivered today was built in Everett, Washington and flown to South Carolina for delivery.

-Made primarily of lightweight carbon fiber materials, the new 787 is lighter than standard aluminum widebody jets.
-It is the first mid-size airplane capable of flying long-range routes, enabling airlines to open new, non-stop routes preferred by the traveling public, Boeing said in a statement.
+Made primarily of lightweight carbon fibre materials, the new 787 is lighter than standard aluminium widebody jets.
+It is the first mid-size airplane capable of flying long-range routes, enabling airlines to open new, non-stop routes preferred by the travelling public, Boeing said in a statement.

 Air India’s Dreamliner is equipped with 18 business class seats and 238 economy class seats.
 The airplane is scheduled to fly to New Delhi on Friday.